econnet/econ/econ-1.0.rst

 which have an internal value (if staying `relevant <#drelevant>`_), and can be used as internal security for advances.

-Advances must be payed back to the `LE`_ if the product does never make a profit (e.g. because not completed).
-If not recoverable as cash,
-work to produce product profit can be legally enforced (complete product, market product, ...).

 The `LE`_ raises advances by donations and `bonds`_.
 If the `LE`_ gets bankrupt, `bonds`_ might be lost.
 The risk is